twse/random-stuff/Readable Fonts/Latin-1 (Western European).md

 | y acute    | Alt-236 | Alt-152 | Alt-253         | Alt-224       |

 ### French - Typed as usual on French keyboards
+French can be written when used with cp850.
+In that case, the oe ligature will not be available.

 | Glyph        | CP859   | WST_Fren             | URW Palladio KUL | Windows CP1252 | Apple US | ABICOMP | Cork    |
 |--------------|---------|----------------------|------------------|----------------|----------|---------|---------|
 | A grave      | Alt-183 | No key assigned      | No key assigned  | Alt-192        | Alt-203  | Alt-161 | Alt-192 |